-Public comment on the Initial Assessment Report for this Application was sought from 25 May till 6 July 2005.
+Public comment on the Initial Assessment Report for this Application was sought from 25 May 2005 till 6 July 2005.
 Six submissions were received of which two supported the Application and three reserved comment until the Draft Assessment and one did not state a position but raised an issue which has been addressed in an earlier section (section 5.5).
-Other issues raised in submissions have also been addressed in section 5.5.
-Attachment 2 summarises the submissions received during this first round of public comment.
+Public comment on the Draft Assessment Report for this Application was sought from 7 December 2005 till 1 February 2006.
+Seven submissions were received.
+All the submissions supported the Application.
+However one submission raised an issue related to the safety of workers using the enzyme as a processing aid.
+This issue has been further addressed in section 5.5.3 above.
+Attachment 2 summarises the submissions received during both rounds of public comment.